jorenberg/capstone/App/docs/faq.md

 In the fields of computational linguistics and probability, an n-gram is a contiguous sequence of n-items from a given sequence of text or speech.
 The items can be phonemes, syllables, letters, words or base pairs according to the application.
 The n-grams typically are collected from a text or speech corpus.

 An n-gram of size 1 is referred to as a "unigram"; size 2 is a "bigram" (or, less commonly, a "digram"); and size 3 is a "trigram".

+<b>Q4.: What is Predictive modeling?</b>

+<b>Ans:</b>
+Predictive modeling is the process of creating, testing and validating a model to best predict the probability of an outcome.